ethereum-optimism/optimism/overview.md

 ![Architecture Diagram](./assets/architecture.svg)

 ### L1 Components
-- **Feeds**: ("Data availability layer"): A **feed** is an append-only log of data (e.g. of deposits, or sequencer batches) which must guarantee that:
+- **Feeds**: ("Data availability layer"): A **feed** is an append-only log of data (e.g. of deposits, or sequencer batches).
+Feeds can be computed as functions of L1 block data.
+The definition of these functions can be found in the [block generation spec][block-gen].
+Optimistic Ethereum has three primary feeds:
+  - **Deposit Feed**: A feed of L2 transactions which originated as smart contract calls in the L1 state which emitted an event.
+Deposits are guaranteed to be reflected in the L2 state within the *sequencing window*.
+  - **Sequencer Feed**: A feed of L2 transactions which are submitted by the sequencer to L1 in batches.
+Includes L2 tx calldata, *as well as time and ordering information.*
+  - **L2 Block Feed**: A feed of canonical L2 block inputs (i.e. L2 blocks, but without the `stateRoot`, `receiptsRoot`, `gasUsed`, ...) which should be executed by L2 nodes and enforced in fraud proofs.
+    - ***The L2 Block Feed is a pure function of the Deposit Feed and Sequencer Feed.*** That is, given the Deposit Feed and Sequencer Feed, the L2 Block Feed can be reconstructed, even without full L1 blockdata.
+  - In general, all feeds must enforce that:
     - All entries are deterministically indexable by off-chain parties.
     - The fraud proof VM can find any feed entry in a bounded number of steps, such that the off-chain indexing is sufficient to generate a witness for verifing any individual step on-chain.
   - Note: a "feed" may not necessarily correspond to an on-chain contract (e.g. which stores a hash of each entry).
 Instead, a feed refers to the actual log of data which is derivable from L1, which may or may not use a contract.
 For more info, check out [this discussion.](https://github.com/ethereum-optimism/optimistic-specs/issues/14)
 - **L2 Block Oracle**: A cryptoeconomic light client of the L2.
 Will finalize hashes of the L2 state on L1, once the dispute period has passed.
 Used to validate withdrawals. *(Note: contract separation is not yet final)*
   - **Proposal Manager**: Handles conflicting state proposals to determine malicious party